One Health selection and transmission of AMR (UK study)

-A large and interdisciplinary team, led by Prof Matthew Avison (School of Cellular and Molecular Medicine) are working with 54 dairy farmers in the south west of England.
+A large and interdisciplinary team, led by Prof Matthew Avison (School of Cellular and Molecular Medicine) are working with 53 dairy farmers in the south west of England.
 They are collecting samples from young animals as they get older, and from the adult population monthly for 2 years plus management practice and antimicrobial usage data.
 The team will identify the levels and types of ABR found in Escherichia coli, a key human and animal pathogen, which is carried in the intestines of all mammals, and relate the presence of ABR with the management practice risks and the levels of antimicrobial usage on farms.
-The team have recruited >300 puppies at 12-16 weeks of age and have collected faecal samples from these dogs and used owner surveys to identify behavioral and “management” risk factors for carriage of ABR E. coli of different types in these puppies.
+The team have recruited >300 puppies at 12-16 weeks of age and 500 adult dogs and have collected faecal samples from these dogs and used owner surveys to identify behavioural and “management” risk factors for carriage of ABR E. coli of different types in these dogs.

 The investgators are monitoring the levels of ABR in bacteria from human urinary tract infections across the south west over >5 years and relating trends in ABR with the rates of prescription of antibiotics in primary care.
 The team are characterizing the types of ABR E. coli found in these urine samples and relating these bacteria with the bacteria identified in puppies and on farms, with a view to testing whether there is evidence of transmission from one group to the other.

 The project has been running for 36 months and the team have identified risk factors for the carriage of ABR in puppies and dairy cattle.
 The team have characterized the types and mechanisms of ABR in several hundred E. coli and have begun to compare them across the clusters.
 They have published the first UK genomics survey of urinary E. coli from the community.
 Many of the findings are submitted for publication.